angusy29/TripNow/README.md

 Currently only supports iOS 11 due to the use of MKMarkerAnnotationView

 ## To do
-* Search a region DONE
+[x] Search a region
-* Long press to set position of user's search coordinate
-* Find out a sequence of transport to take to get to a specified searched region
-* Fix StopInfoViewController to update waiting time
+[ ] Long press to set position of user's search coordinate [ ] Find out a sequence of transport to take to get to a specified searched region [ ] Fix StopInfoViewController to update waiting time